Terms of Service

 4. Buyer communications

-Suppliers are responsible for the content, timing, recipients, and lawfulness of communications sent to Buyers through or because of the Services, including order updates, invoices, payment reminders, marketing, and operational notifications.
+Suppliers are responsible for the content, timing, recipients and lawfulness of messages sent to Buyers through or because of Porosi, including Order updates, invoices, payment reminders, marketing and operational notifications.

 Contact